alsarria-dev/fair-share-server/README.md

 | PUT | `/expenses/:expenseId` | Update an expense |
 | DELETE | `/expenses/:groupId/:userId/:expenseId` | Delete an expense and remove it from its group |

-Only the expense's `expenseAuthor` can delete it — anyone else gets `403`.
+`GET /expenses/details/:expenseId` and `POST /expenses/` require membership of the expense's group (`expenseAuthor` is just "who paid," not an ownership flag). `PUT /expenses/:expenseId` and `DELETE /expenses/:groupId/:userId/:expenseId` are `expenseAuthor`-only — anyone else gets `403`; a nonexistent expense/group gets `404`.

 **Request Body - Create Expense:**
 ```json